 Geometry tagging at JLEIC is also valuable for understanding the transition from a diluted to a saturated gluon state because the higher density for small impact parameter b (see again Figure 1) increases the saturation scale Q_s^2 [17], leading to a corresponding increase in saturation effects.
 In general, the exact value of the saturation scale is still unknown and there are a variety of thoeretical results.
-Furthermore, the gluon saturation scale is expected to be higher than that for the quarks by a factor of about 9/4 [cite].
-Figure 5, adapted from the EIC White Paper [1], is representative of the general structure of $Q_s^2(x,A)$ and can help us qualitatively visualize the value of geometry tagging.
+Further complicating the picture, the gluon saturation scale is expected to be higher than that for the quarks by the color factor ratio $2N_c^2/(N_c^2-1) = 9/4$ [18].
+Figure 5, however, adapted from the EIC White Paper [1], is representative of the general structure of $Q_s^2(x,A)$ and can help us qualitatively visualize the value of geometry tagging.
 The curves represent the saturation scale: